15in MacBook Pro (2018) full review

 Price and Availability

 NOTE: The MacBook Pro range has been updated for 2019 with new processors in the form of Intel 9th-gen Core i7 and i9.
 Read about it more here.
+We also have a review of the 2019 MacBook Pro here.
 Below is our original 15in review from 2018, which is no longer part of the range.

 There are two starting configurations of the 15in MacBook Pro for 2018: the 2.2GHz i7 model, which comes with 256GB of SSD storage, and the faster 2.6GHz i7 model with 512GB.
 (The latter also has a better graphics setup.)